Raytheon SM-6 intercepts ballistic missile target in key test

 All the tests occurred at the Pacific Missile Range Facility in Kauai, Hawaii.

-The MDA said it would use the test results to improve and enhance the multilayered U.S. missile defense system, which defends against a range of ballistic missile threats in all phases of flight.
+The MDA said it would used the test results to improve and enhance the multilayered U.S. missile defense system, which defends against a range of ballistic missile threats in all phases of flight.

 Taylor Lawrence, president of Raytheon Missile Systems, said the SM-6 missile offered the Navy greater flexibility to address a broad range of threats.